ajcvickers/ajcvickers.github.io/_posts/2011-03-28-extra-lazy-collection-count-with-ef-4-1-part-2.md

 # Entity Framework 4.1
 # Extra-lazy collection count with EF 4.1 (Part 2)

-<h3>Using LazyCountCollection in a model</h3>  <p>In <a href="/2011/03/28/extra-lazy-collection-count-with-ef-4-1-part-1/">part 1</a> we setup all the infrastructure for implementing an extra-lazy Count property with EF 4.1—now let’s actually use it!</p><p>I’m going to be boring and just use the <em>new Northwind</em>—a blogging model.
+<h3>Using LazyCountCollection in a model</h3>  <p>In <a href="/2011/03/28/extra-lazy-collection-count-with-ef-4-1-part-1/">part 1</a> we setup all the infrastructure for implementing an extra-lazy Count property with EF 4.1—now let's actually use it!</p><p>I'm going to be boring and just use the <em>new Northwind</em>—a blogging model.
 Here are my entities and context implementation:</p>

 ``` c#
 namespace LazyUnicornTests.Model